 I’m an American professor and new media theorist who researches tech including open source software and collaborative multimedia content development (particularly online content) in the of the history of publishing (particularly technical communication).
 My pronouns are he/him.

-I’m also a husband to a wonderful wife, Alisha, and a father of two amazing children, Quinn and Charlie.
+I’m also a husband to a wonderful wife, Alisha, and a father of two amazing daughters, Quinn and Charlie.

 My research focuses on the history of publishing, both from theoretical perspectives (using both cultural and rhetorical theory) and in pragmatics (typography, offset printing, online document management, new media).
-From 1990-2017 I was the founding director of EServer.org, an open-access arts and humanities website, and since 2004 I have been the founding director of the ISU Studio for New Media, and now I’m the director of the Texas Tech English Media Lab.
+From 1990-2017 I was the founding director of EServer.org, an open-access arts and humanities website, from 2004-2023 I was the founding director of the ISU Studio for New Media, and now I’m the director of the Texas Tech English Media Lab.

 I am currently researching learning management systems as a form of material rhetoric, writing about why applied technologies are a crucial skill in English departments, and investigating problems with contemporary theories of dialectical negotiation when applied to cloud and virtualized online platforms.

 When I left ISU for Texas Tech I stepped down from serving a four-year term as the Director of Undergraduate Studies for the English Department, in which I chaired the committee that supervises undergraduate curricula for a large department.
 And I mentor graduate students who study rhetoric, professional, and technical communication in our master’s and doctoral programs.
 Today I teach undergraduates, masters and doctoral students both in person and via synchronous online hybrid courses.

 I’m a member of a large number of professional associations, and I have many service commitments inside and outside Iowa State.
 I’ve served on my department’s Administrative Committee and I chair ISU’s Library Advisory Committee, I serve on the editorial boards of two highly-ranked, peer-reviewed scholarly journals, and serve as a reviewer for new media scholarship for several more.
 In short, I keep busy.